OSIPI/osipi.github.io/pages/pages-root-folder/links.md

 **Roadmap**
 ---
-!!Coming soon!! .
-The Roadmap maps out the implementation of the strategic plan and is revisited at regular intervals by the [Executive & Management Board](/emb/).
+The OSIPI Roadmap is available [here](https://docs.google.com/document/d/e/2PACX-1vRbxX9ywttwQfd2hyj62h676RjEZ3YHZBIBTkUmEb2nqOmrRVd-PlWeL6nAsJ79akQpXHmtBIizJiOK/pub) and maps out the implementation of the strategic plan and is revisited at regular intervals by the [Executive & Management Board](/emb/).

 **Governance**
 ---